BY

 Should your home qualify as your primary place of business, you may be able to claim occupancy expense tax deductions for your home-based business expenses.

 Note: these expenses apply only to small business owners who work at home.
-Employees, who merely work from home on occasion, can’t use these expenses to claim tax deductions.
+Employees who work from home occasionally can’t use these expenses to claim tax deductions.

 Occupancy expenses are the expenses that you pay to rent or own your home, such as: